Check my WWW page for up to date information, you are always welcome to send me e-mail.

 Why is the subject interesting?
 It is interesting as part of the quest for natural and precise communication.

 Students are expected to know how to program in an imperative language like Java, C or Pascal, and to know about algorithms and data structures.
 Such material is taught in CSE 1001, 1002, 2010 in the undergraduate curriculum.
 Some mathematical sophistication is desirable.
 The more you know, the more you learn.

 The textbook for the class is by Sebesta.
 The value of a textbook is that it provides more depth than can be covered in class: other topics, more examples, ideas to explore and so on.

 You may wish to read other textbooks that cover roughly the same material for a different perspective: Scott, Louden and Lambert, Tucker and Noonan, Mitchell, Stansifer.

 Mitchell, John Clifford

 Three kinds of supplementary course material are available on the Internet:

-There will be two in-class midterms and a final exam.
-There will be a short quiz at the beginning of class.
-Each quiz will be worth a few points to encourage punctuality, attentiveness, and attendance in class.
-These points will be added to the point total for exams and cannot be made up.
-In addition, we anticipate that there will be several projects.
+There will be one final exam (worth more than a midterm) In addition, we anticipate that there will be several projects.
 The grade for the course will be based 60 percent on the exams, 40 percent on the projects.